Welcome to ÖTILLÖ Experience Utö

 The ÖTILLÖ Experience does not have any cut-offs.

-The ÖTILLÖ World Series has two (2) cut-off.
-This is for your safety:
+The ÖTILLÖ World Series has two (2) cut-offs:

 We have cut-offs in our events to make sure that we can have a safe race, these are put in place so that everyone has a possibility to finish before dark and without jeopardizing the safety of others by stretching the safety organization too much.
 Please respect this and the people enforcing them.